fjvallarino/monomer/tasks.md

     - Review dialogs after change is in place (button currently uses expandSize)
       - Remove clearExtra from dialog buttons
   - Make label default to clip text (currently ellipsis).
 Same for trim
+  - Think about text related combinators
+    - Is the Text/text prefix needed?
+    - TextTrim could be trimSpaces?

 - Pending
   - Add header in all files, indicating license and documenting what the module does